aprilhong/ads_abtest/README.md

-# <p align="center"> :bank: Ads Marketing A/B testing :chart:
+# <p align="center"> :tv: Ads Marketing A/B testing :bar_chart:

-# About the dataset
+# Business Case:
-The marketing landscape is dynamic, and success depends on finding the most impactful messaging and creatives.
+**Problem:** The marketing landscape is dynamic, and success depends on finding the most impactful messaging and creatives.
 Traditional methods often rely on guesswork or past experiences, leading to suboptimal campaign performance and wasted resources.

 The companies are interested in answering two questions:
 1. Would the campaign be successful?
 2. If the campaign was successful, how much of that success could be attributed to the ads?

+**Solution**
+A/B testing offers a data-driven approach to campaign optimization.
+It allows for the simultaneous testing of different campaign variations (web page elements, banners, etc.) with different audience segments.
+This allows us to identify which version resonates best and drives the most significant impact on key business metrics.

 **Methodology**: